Wildlander-mod/Support/Docs/FAQ.md

 ---
 # How Do I Update to the current Version.
+Please note the 4.1 is not save game compatible.
+Updating will require a fresh game with new MCM setup.

 If Updating from a Older version than 4.0.7 - then remove your old Ultsky install folder completly -  follow the install instructions from [here](https://www.ultimateskyrim.com/ultsky-install)